-The treated effluent is discharged directly to Buffalo Bayou Above Tidal in Segment No. 1014 of the San Jacinto River Basin.
-The designated uses for Segment No. 1014 are primary contact recreation and limited aquatic life use.
+The treated effluent is discharged to Robinson Creek, thence to West Fork San Jacinto River, thence to Lake Conroe in Segment No. 1012 of the San Jacinto River Basin.
+The unclassified receiving water use is intermediate aquatic life use for Robinson Creek.
+The designated uses for Segment No. 1012 are primary contact recreation, public water supply, and high aquatic life use.
 The effluent limitations in the draft permit will maintain and protect the existing instream uses.
+All determinations are preliminary and subject to additional review and/or revisions.

-The discharge from this permit action is not expected to have an effect on any federal endangered or threatened aquatic or aquatic-dependent species or proposed species or their critical habitat.
-This determination is based on the United States Fish and Wildlife Service's (USFWS's) biological opinion on the State of Texas authorization of the TPDES (September 14, 1998; October 21, 1998, update).
-To make this determination for TPDES permits, TCEQ and U.S. Environmental Protection Agency (EPA) only considered aquatic or aquatic-dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
+The discharge from this permit action is not expected to have an effect on any federal endangered or threatened aquatic or aquatic dependent species or proposed species or their critical habitat.
+This determination is based on the United States Fish and Wildlife Service's (USFWS) biological opinion on the State of Texas authorization of the Texas Pollutant Discharge Elimination System (TPDES; September 14, 1998; October 21, 1998 update).
+To make this determination for TPDES permits, TCEQ and EPA only considered aquatic or aquatic dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
 The determination is subject to reevaluation due to subsequent updates or amendments to the biological opinion.
 The permit does not require EPA review with respect to the presence of endangered or threatened species.

-Segment No. 1014 is not currently listed on the state's inventory of impaired and threatened waters (the 2020 Clean Water Act Section 303(d) list).
+Segment No. 1012 is not currently listed on the state's inventory of impaired and threatened waters (the 2022 CWA § 303(d) list).